3450 Forestdale Drive, Burlington, NC

 Medications and Health Conditions

 Some medications can cause tooth discoloration as a side effect.
-Certain antibiotics, like tetracycline, can cause teeth to turn gray or yellow, especially in children whose teeth are still developing.
-Some antihistamines and blood pressure medications can also cause staining.
-These medications may affect the enamel on your teeth, making them more vulnerable to stains.
+Certain antibiotics, like tetracycline, can cause teeth to turn gray or yellow.
+This is especially true for children whose teeth are still developing.

 If you are concerned that a medication may be causing tooth discoloration, talk to your doctor or dentist.
 They may be able to recommend an alternative medication or suggest ways to manage the discoloration.